 Lowestoft is England’s most easterly town and the first place to see the sunrise.
 It lies on the Suffolk coast, on the edge of the Broads.
-Facing the North Sea, it has a vast, sandy beach, and a harbour which was once a centre for fishing in the region.
+Facing the North Sea, it has a vast, sandy beach and a harbour that was once a centre for fishing in the region.
 Holiday cottages in Lowestoft have been popular for centuries, with piers, a wildlife park, theatres, museums, and plenty of seaside amusements.
-Said to have been the inspiration for Benjamin Britten’s first masterpiece, the beach has golden sand, beach huts, and seafront gardens, and is the perfect spot for a day of swimming and sunbathing.
+Said to have been the inspiration for Benjamin Britten’s first masterpiece, the beach has golden sand, beach huts, and seafront gardens and is the perfect spot for a day of swimming and sunbathing.
 Stroll along the promenade, past the Royal Plain Fountains, or take a horse ride along the shore.
-Don’t miss the Scores, a unique series of paths in the cliffs, created by walkers between the beach and the town.
+Don’t miss the Scores, a unique series of paths on the cliffs created by walkers between the beach and the town.
 On the doorstep of holiday cottages in Lowestoft, the town centre has a variety of independent shops, cafes, restaurants and pubs.
 Oulton Broad is a pretty suburb of Lowestoft, from which walks in the idyllic countryside of the Broads can be enjoyed.
 Further south, the villages of Aldeburgh and Southwold can be reached by a scenic drive along the coast.
 A striking feature of this unspoiled coast, Offord Ness is a vast shingle spit that juts into the mouth of the River Ore, with marshes, lagoons and waterways.

 Enjoy a rural holiday on a working arable farm in the small village of Mutford, Suffolk, with a stay at Ash Farm Cottage, a beautiful barn conversion turned into a pet-friendly countryside cottage featuring exposed beams, brick panelling, electric fire, and two upstairs bedrooms.